-For many of today's Fortune 500 companies, hiring and retaining high-quality talent is a constant challenge, especially when it comes to entry- and mid-level positions.
-Our country's changing demographics, paired with an increasingly tight labor market, means that companies must develop new pools of talent-and clear career pathways-to meet their workforce needs.
+For many of today's Fortune 500 companies, finding the best strategies to invest in talent is a constant challenge, especially when it comes to entry- and mid-level positions.
+Our country's changing demographics, paired with a shifting labor market, means that companies must develop new ways of planning for, supporting, and investing in talent to meet their workforce needs.